The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Unocculted Active Regions

-\begin{enumerate} \item Can we learn about unocculted active regions (UARs) through the study of transit depth variations in large photometric planet search surveys? \item How well can other signatures of stellar activity in these datasets such as flares provide information about UARs? \item What are the limitations of what we can learn about UARs from transit photometry? \item Can additional photometric or spectroscopic data taken simultaneously with transit data help to better understand the information encoded in light curves? \item What data can best inform our knowledge of active region filling factors? \item How can we best distinguish between starspots and faculae? \item Can we quantify the noise floor due to granulation as a function of stellar parameters? \end{enumerate}
+\begin{enumerate} \item Can we learn about unocculted active regions through the study of transit depth variations in large photometric planet search surveys? \item How well can other signatures of stellar activity in these datasets such as flares provide information about unocculted active regions? \item What are the limitations of what we can learn about unocculted active regions from transit photometry? \item Can additional photometric or spectroscopic data taken simultaneously with transit data help to better understand the information encoded in light curves? \item What data can best inform our knowledge of active region filling factors? \item How can we best distinguish between starspots and faculae? \item Can we quantify the noise floor due to granulation as a function of stellar parameters? \end{enumerate}